Mahmoud1yasser/temp/README.md

 Group Project on creating custom printf function

-Brief description of submitted files:

-holberton.h - header file containing the prototypes of each function and defines a struct
+Brief description of submitted files: header_functions.h - header file containing the prototypes of each function and defines a struct

 man_3_printf - man page containing details about the usage of _printf function